History, Mission, and Vision

 At that time she joined the faculty at Temple University.
 It was during this period of her career that she was contacted by Fellowship House to discuss the establishment of a volunteer choir open to community members.
 Within the first few seasons, the Choir was presenting over 45 performances each year.
 After a one year sabbatical spent serving on the faculty of the Julliard School at the invitation of William Schuman, she returned to Philadelphia and in 1948, transformed the Fellowship House Choir into Singing City, now one of the most respected cultural institutions in the City.
 Elaine Brown resigned her appointment at Temple in 1956 and Singing City became her "life" (and some would say obsession) until her retirement in 1987.
 Elaine Brown passed away in 1997 at the age of 87.

-The recipient of many awards and recognitions from musical and humanitarian organizations, Elaine Brown, pictured above with Marian Anderson, was also the first American woman to conduct The Philadelphia Orchestra.
+The recipient of many awards and recognitions from musical and humanitarian organizations, including The Philadelphia Award, Elaine Brown, pictured above with Marian Anderson, was also the first American woman to conduct The Philadelphia Orchestra.
 Her honors are impressive but it was Singing City that held her heart.

 Elaine Brown: Breaking Down Barriers Through Song from the ACDA Choral Journal, December 2017